 Webinar for applicants

-A live webinar will be organised on the 25th of January 2022.
-This webinar will present the call and the partner search tool.
-Representatives from funders participating in the call will answer questions live.
+A live webinar for applicants was held on the 25th of January 2022 presenting the call and the partner search tool.
+Representatives from funders participating in the call were available to answer questions.

 Partner Search Tool

-A match-making tool will be created for applicants, to facilitate networking and the creation of consortia.
+A match-making tool has been created for applicants, to facilitate networking and the creation of consortia.

 The tool can be consulted for several purposes: